Cybersecurity Maturity Model Certification (CMMC)

 Register Now Request Information

 CMMC Certified Professional (CCP) 2.0 – A person who has successfully completed all certification program requirements outlined by the CAICO to become a Level 1 CMMC Assessor.
 A Provisional Assessor (PA) will become a CCP by passing the associated certification exam.
+The cost for obtaining a CCP number and registering for the CMMC exam are not included in the cost of the training.

 • $1,999 - Exam Pass Guarantee: Take our class again for free if you do not pass the CCP exam on your first try